Ron Greschner

 Ronald John Greschner (born December 22, 1954) is a Canadian former professional ice hockey defenceman who played in the National Hockey League (NHL) for 16 seasons between 1974 and 1990.

 Greschner was selected 32nd overall by the New York Rangers in the 1974 NHL amateur draft.
 He played in 982 career NHL games, all with the Rangers, scoring 179 goals and 431 assists for 610 points.
-He also compiled 1,226 penalty minutes.
+He also compiled 1,226 penalty minutes, the most in Rangers franchise history.
 Greschner's best offensive season was the 1977–78 season when he scored 24 goals and 48 assists for 72 points.
 Greschner was sometimes deployed as a left wing by coach Craig Patrick.

-In the 2009 book 100 Ranger Greats, the authors ranked Greschner at No. 12 all-time of the 901 New York Rangers who had played during the team’s first 82 seasons.
+In the 2009 book 100 Ranger Greats, the authors ranked Greschner at No. 12 all-time of the 901 New York Rangers who had played during the team’s first 82 seasons. guest starring on The Nanny as self on season 3 ep21 "The Hockey Show".